 If that's any sort of turn off, Derek doesn't show it.
 He moves the tall collar of Stiles jacket out of the way, exposes the neck there just enough so he could bend over and nose at the bite mark.
 Every thought of audience leaves Stiles' head immediately, and when Derek finally opens his mouth and swipes his tongue over the itching cut, he doesn't even try to stop the noise that bubbles up.

 “Shh,” Derek whispers, the ass, before doing it again.
 His hand is steadying on Stiles' hip, so at least he doesn't end up trying to hump the bookshelf.
-Or trying to press back against Derek – though, God, that does sounds very satisfying.
+Or trying to press back against Derek – though, God, that does sound very satisfying.

 Derek puts his collar the way it was, steps away.
 “Come on, find your book.
-I want to look at Quidditch equipment for a while.
+I want to look at quidditch equipment for a while.
 It's Christmas for me, too, you know.”

 Stiles randomly picks one of the books from the two that are left, tries to will away the blush and the insistent, embarrassing arousal that's causing it.
 “Please, like I don't know you're – that you were in consideration for the Head Boy next year.”

 Derek's grades aren't the best in his year, but it takes more than that to be chosen.
-He's well liked, people listen to him.
+He's well-liked, people listen to him.
 He'd have been good at it.

 They make their way toward the register.
 “I wasn't,” Derek tells him.
 “I never was.
 Laura was the Head Girl last year, and Prof. Sinistra can't make it look like she's favoring werewolves.”